Bryan-Bennett/Boondoggle/README.md

 ### Prerequisites

-What things you need to install the software and how to install them
+What things you need to install before development:

 * [Sandcastle](https://github.com/EWSoftware/SHFB) - Download the latest version of Sandcastle and follow the installation instructions.
 Ensure that you install most optional content concerning MAML and Visual Studio integration.
 If you do not wish to download and install Sandcastle, simply unload the Boondoggle.Documentation project in your local solution.